-Are you in the market for a home loan in 2018?
+Are you in the market for a home loan in the new year?
 Whether you are buying your first home or refinancing your existing one, you can improve your odds of being pre-approved for a home loan this year if you follow our helpful tips below.

 #1 Make Sure You Know Your Credit Score